osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 -----------

-The REST APIs provide programmatic access to read and write Sds data.
+The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreamViews.
-When working in .NET convenient Sds Client libraries are available.
+When working in .NET convenient SDS Client libraries are available.
 The ISdsMetadataService interface, accessed using the ``SdsService.GetMetadataService()`` helper, defines the available functions.
 See [SdsStreamView information](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/SDS_Views.html) for general SdsStreamView information.